 What is Underactive Bladder?

-An underactive bladder is one which has lost its ability to fully contract and empty itself after voiding.
+An underactive bladder is one that has lost its ability to fully contract and empty itself after voiding.
 The medical terms hypotonic and atonic bladder denote a bladder that has lost that contractility partially and fully respectively.

 What causes it?

 A bladder that has been obstructed for many years, can overstretch and become a ‘baggy’ pouch such that its muscle layer has also become stretched and weakened.
-Some causes of bladder obstruction include prostatic enlargement in men and urethral meatal stenosis (scarring of the opening of the tube draining the bladder) which can also occur in post-menopausal women.
+Some causes of bladder obstruction include prostatic enlargement in men and urethral meatal stenosis (scarring of the opening of the tube draining the bladder), which can also occur in post-menopausal women.

 Peripheral nerves coming from the lower spinal cord supply the bladder.
-They are responsible for transmitting bladder sensation to the brain and also co-ordinating bladder contraction during voiding.
+They are responsible for transmitting bladder sensation to the brain and also coordinating bladder contraction during voiding.
 If these nerves are damaged, the bladder cannot sense and contract properly.
 Examples of such conditions are diabetes, multiple sclerosis, radiotherapy, pelvic surgery or spinal cord injury (lower levels).

 What are the symptoms?